-- Line p Child support paid Report only those payments for which receipts or other evidence of payment is available.
-This evidence may include cancelled checks or a statement from the Office of Child Support in addition to the name and Social Security Number of the parent receiving the payment. - Line q Allowable Adjustments from federal Form 1040 or Form 1040A The following expenses may be subtracted from income. - Certain business expenses of reservists from federal Form 1040, Line 24 - Alimony paid from federal Form 1040, Line 31a - · Tuition and fees allowed under federal law - Self-employed health insurance deduction from federal Form 1040, Line 29 - Health savings account deduction from federal Form 1040, Line 25 - Line r Add Lines o, p, and the total of Lines q1 to q5 for each column. - Line s Subtract the total adjustments on Line r from the total income on Line n for each column.
+Allowable Adjustments from federal Form 1040.
+The following expenses may be subtracted from income.

+- Certain business expenses of reservists from federal Form 1040 - Alimony paid from federal Form 1040 - Tuition and fees allowed under federal law from federal Form 1040 - Self-employed health insurance deduction from federal Form 1040 - Health savings account deduction from federal Form 1040

+Line r Add Lines o, p, and the total of Lines q1 to q5 for each column.

+Line s Subtract the total adjustments on Line r from the total income on Line n for each column.
 The adjustments for any individual in your household cannot exceed the income of that individual.
-If Line n minus Line r is negative, enter -0-. - Line t Add columns 1, 2, and 3 and enter sum.
+If Line n minus Line r is negative, enter -0-.

+- Line t Add columns 1, 2, and 3 and enter sum.
 Entry cannot be less than zero (0). - Line u For claimants under the age of 65 as of Dec.
-31, 2017, enter the total of interest and dividends for all household members reported on Lines e and f in each column. - Line v Add the three columns on Line u. - Line w For purposes of calculating the property tax adjustment or renter rebate, household income is increased by the household total of interest and dividend income greater than \$10,000. - Line x Subtract Line w from Line v.
-If Line w is more than Line v, enter -0-. - Line y Household Income.
+31, 2018, enter the total of interest and dividends for all household members reported on Lines e and f in each column. - Line v Add the three columns on Line u. - Line w For purposes of calculating the Property Tax Adjustment or Renter Rebate Claim, household income is increased by the household total of interest and dividend income greater than \$10,000. - Line x Subtract Line w from Line v.
+If Line w is more than Line v, enter -0-. - Line v Household Income.
 Add Line t and Line x.
 Enter this figure on HS-122 or PR-141.